tschudin/tinyssb/src/poc-04/README.md

 ```

 Any peer which has not been in touch with A for some time can ask for
-all updates that occured during the separation and then catch up,
+all updates that occurred during the separation and then catch up,
 including the signed "feed hopping" (feed continuation) events.
 This
 will let subscribers node perform a trusted replication of the full
 subchain.
 We will now focus on a scenario where a session is to be